kennethklee/mongoose-rolling-migration/README.md

     });
 ```

-#### Migrating All at Once

-This is for getting the latest data while developing or doing a background batch process.
-You can do this by command line with the following:

-`migrate up <table name>`

-Example:
-`migrate up users`

-Migration will pull up the Users table and update each record to the latest version.
+#### Migrate from Server

-Alternatively, you can migrate via node; this is similar to migrating as you go.
+You can migrate via the server; this is similar to migrating as you go.

 ```
 db.User